-When it comes time to answer, be sure you target these areas:
+When it comes time to answer "why should we hire you?", be sure you target these areas:

-You should be overwhelmingly excited about why you want this position and how you can contribute to the bottom line if given the opportunity.
-Three quarters of the people interviewing will not have any energy so you want to be in the top quartile for success.
+- You should be overwhelmingly excited about why you want this position and how you can contribute to the bottom line if given the opportunity.
+Three-quarters of the people interviewing will not have any energy so you want to be in the top quartile for success.
 You want the interviewer to remember your enthusiasm and know you have the drive.
 You have the "it" factor they are looking for in the first place!
-Make perfectly clear you have excited the interviewer, but don't come off like a complete lunatic.
-This can be difficult but can be accomplished with practice and preparation.
+Make perfectly clear you have excited the interviewer, but don't come off overly-excitable.
+This can seem like a difficult balance to achieve but can be accomplished with practice and preparation.

 You need to be very comfortable in assessing and marketing the skills you possess.
-It is important to be creative and flexible within the interview and based on the given situation you should be able to incorporate the core aspects of your skill set.
+It is important to be creative and flexible within the interview and based on the given situation you should be able to incorporate the core aspects of your skillset.
 Overall, you should be at ease during the interview because you prepared.
-By emphasizing your attributes and marketing your abilities in your answers you will put yourself at the top of the class!
+By emphasizing your attributes and marketing your abilities in your answers you will put yourself at the top of the candidate pile!